WipWare Designs and Manufactures Industry-leading Photoanalysis Software & Hardware

 WipWare offers real-time analysis of materials in the field, laboratory, on-line production settings for underground and surface mining, quarries, aggregate production, forestry, coal industries and many more.
-WipWare offers stationary and mobile systems for conveyors, haulage trucks and site-specific locations.
+We offer photoanalysis systems for conveyors, haulage trucks and site-specific locations.

-Industry Leader in optical granulometry
+Industry Leader in Optical Granulometry

 From DOS to iOS

 The original WipFrag was a command-line application that ran on DOS from floppy discs at a time when even importing a small image into a computer was a challenge.
 The latest version runs on iOS, Android and Windows to analyze images taken with an iPad, iPhone, Android device or imported from another camera device.

-WipWare developed its proprietary photoanalysis software back in 1986 and has continued to utilize advances in technology to deliver cutting edge products and results to our customers.
+WipWare pioneered the proprietary image-based particle size analysis software in 1986 and has continued to utilize advances in technology to deliver cutting edge products & results to its customers.
 We listen to our customers and design our products to meet their industry requirements.

-The statement, “Because you can’t manage what you can’t measure!” sums up our critical belief that if you don’t know your existing process performance, it is difficult to know how to improve it.
+This statement sums up our critical belief that if you don’t know your existing process performance, it is difficult to know how to improve it.
 WipWare’s photoanalysis systems offer companies in any industry the opportunity to collect detailed measurement of materials and make informed decisions.